-- 1. Isolate the boiler from the heating system. - Obtain Sentinel X400 cleaner from Weil-McLain.
+- 1. Isolate the boiler from the heating system. - 2.
+Obtain Sentinel X400 cleaner from Weil-McLain.
 Follow instructions supplied with the cleaner to clean the boiler heat exchanger.

 Use ONLY the cleaning product available from Weil-McLain, Sentinel X400.
-See Replacement parts for ordering information.
+See the Repair Parts section at the end of this manual for ordering information.